top of page

 ABOUT THE TOUR

-Ski escort (ski guide) - Kriegsjägerrunde: This unique ski route in the Dolomiti Superski area runs along the battlefields from the Dolomites front during World War I. Passing some of the most impressive Dolomite mountains, you'll need to move quickly to complete the tour in one day.
+Ski Guiding Dolomites (ski guide) - Kriegsjägerrunde: This unique ski route in the Dolomiti Superski area runs along the battlefields from the Dolomites front during World War I. Passing some of the most impressive Dolomite mountains, you'll need to move quickly to complete the tour in one day.

 INFO